-Marketing Mastery: Owned, Paid, Earned and Borrowed ChannelsNov 18, 2022
+Marketing Mastery: Owned, Paid, Earned and Borrowed ChannelsDec 07, 2023

-After 21 years in marketing, I know the best approach is an integrated approach.
-The best campaigns are integrated, and the best channel strategy is an integrated multi-channel strategy.
+After 21 years in marketing, I know the best approach is an integrated, multi-channel approach.
+Marketing campaigns are a masterful blend of strategy, creativity, messaging and media to strategically promote a brand.

 To start building an integrated omnichannel campaign or strategy, we first need to understand the different channel types and their role in your marketing mix.

 Let's do it.

 A media channel is a medium brands use to communicate their messages to the intended audience.
 So, it's the channel of distribution.
 The terms marketing channels and media channels are commonly used interchangeably to mean the same thing: the avenues brand marketers use to get their messages across.

 There are hundreds of media channels, with new ones introduced daily.

 Media channels can be grouped broadly into four categories: